 Lung Cancer Screening

-Lung cancer is the leading cause of cancer death in the United States, yet more than 80 percent of lung cancers have a chance to be cured if detected early.
+Lung cancer is the leading cause of cancer death in the United States, yet the majority of lung cancers have a chance to be cured if detected early.

 Lung Cancer Screening